tetracorp/dungeons-of-avalon/docs/_posts/2019-06-19-save-game-format.md

 11
 : Bitfield for status effects.
-- Bit 7: Poisened
+- Bit 7: GI - Poisened
-- Bit 6: Stoned
+- Bit 6: ST - Stoned
+- Bit 5: VR - Unknown (no enemy or trap inflicts this)
-- Bit 4: Blinded
+- Bit 4: BL - Blinded

 12-13
 : Current hitpoints as a 16-bit word.